aimux docs

 Guides

-Each session can have:
+Each workspace can have:

 • a name